levsero/GoodInvests/README.md

 * Companies by name or ticker symbol.
 * Users by first or last name.

 ### Technical Details
+* Makes extensive use of Backbone models, collections with some custom Ajax requests and routes.
 * Facebook and Google login enabled through OmniAuth.
 * Password reset emails sent through ActionMailer.
 * Picture upload handled by Paperclip.